pagliares/jpa-hands-on/README.md

 }
 </pre>

-### 06 - jpa-hands-on
+### 06 - Non-persistent properties(@Transient)

+<a href="https://github.com/pagliares/jpa-hands-on/edit/main/README.md#outline">Back to Outline</a></br>
+<strong>Project source</strong>: Source_Code/O5/jpa-hands-on

+<strong> Introduction </strong>

 - This example builds on the previous example by demonstrating that we can indicate that a property must not be persisted in the database by using the JPA annotation @Transient.
 - The example also illustrates that a numerical primary key is auto incremented, generating a new value even when we remove an entity from the database.

 <pre>
 @Entity